sachin-bisht/SQL_QUERY_ANALYSER/README.md

 ## How to run
+1. Write the MySQL credentials in __config.ini__ file.
-1. Insert the file which you want to analyse in the search_file directory.
+2. Insert the file which you want to analyse in the **search_file directory**.
-2. Run **drive.py** and enter the filename for which you want to generate the report.
+3. Run **drive.py** and enter the filename for which you want to generate the report.
 Also enter the email-Id to send the report.

 ## How it works